 Then Saturday night we went out to eat at a unique place in Indianapolis.
 Rook (with street-food inspired, Asian cuisine) is at the northeast edge of the Fountain Square area - an old, but revitalized part of Indy where pubs and restaurants and some non-food businesses line Virginia Avenue and apartment buildings are fitted in - sometimes above the eateries and sometimes angling down side streets.
-It was a beautiful spring evening, with music and wonderful smells wafting out of various eateries as we walked a bit.
+It was a beautiful spring evening, with music and wonderful smells wafting out of various restaurants as we walked a bit.

 Oldest son requested it as a place to have his birthday dinner and while there wasn't a thing on the menu any of us could recognize, we happily obliged.
-It was a fun adventure. food-wise.
+It was a fun adventure food-wise.
 Here am I with my oldest and youngest sons waiting outside for middle son and his girlfriend to arrive:

 We're laughing at my husband who couldn't seem to figure out how to take a picture with my phone.

 Or so we thought.
 Unbeknownst to all of us, he was actually, accidentally snapping dozens and dozens of pictures.